MarkiLokuras: Social media career

 Marki started his social media career by uploading videos and making Minecraft livestreams.
 When Fortnite came out he changed his content and it is thanks to this game that he has achieved the numbers he has now.
 He is principally known for doing live streams on Twitch and uploading videos to YouTube, as on both platforms he has more than 1 million followers.
 But he also creates content on other social networks such as Instagram, Twitter and TikTok.

 Tournament results

 Controversies

 It has been at the center of controversy several times.
 The first was over an argument with his mother during a Twitch live stream in which Marki to de-stress hit a punching bag with a baseball bat while his mother was still in the room.
 This clip went around the world and starred news in all the Spanish media.
 Such was the virality of this clip that it even appeared in a Netflix documentary called Not a Game.
 Marcos has explained on several occasions that this clip was taken out of context as he has a great relationship with his mother.
 The second one was due to a ban from the Twitch platform for insulting that lasted several months.
 Like the previous one, he also starred in several news in the press.

+On 24 January 2023 he was expelled from Minecraft Extremo for graves insultis to JCorko, other player.